stitchdata/docs/_developer-files/connect/api/objects/notifications/notification-object.md

   - name: "version"
     type: "integer"
     description: |
-      **Applicable to custom email notifications only.** The version of the hook service the notification is using.
+      **Applicable to hook notifications only.** The version of the hook service the notification is using.
     example-value: |
       1

   - name: "type"
     type: "string"
     description: |
       **Applicable to hook notifications only.** The type of the notification.
+This will be `post_load`.
     example-value: |
       post_load

   - name: "config"
     type: "object"
     description: "**Applicable to hook notifications only.** The configuration for the hook."
     subattributes:
       - name: "url"
         type: "string"